-While universities should place great emphasis on meeting the intensive library needs of graduate students and faculty, they should be careful not to neglect the needs of undergraduate students.
+While universities should place great emphasis on meeting the intensive library needs of graduate students and faculty, they should be careful to provide adequately for the needs of undergraduate students.

 Finally, university libraries should recognize that, to one degree or another, they share a responsibility with all research libraries to support higher education in general and each other in particular through cooperative efforts.